lpj145/vuetify-vscode/README.md

 If you want to insert a component with all of its props.
 Just write `v{component-name}WithProps`.
 This will insert component with all of its props.
 For example : `vBtnWithProps`, `vAvatarWithProps` etc.

+## Upcoming features
+- on hover documentaion for components and props

 ## Questions
 If you have any questions, ideas or you want to discuss with me.
 Just raise a issue in `vuetify-vscode` [github repository](https://github.com/vuetifyjs/vuetify-vscode/issues).